foundersandcoders/coursebook/src/course/syllabus/api/project.md

 - **As an API user, I want to**: update an existing resource
 - **As an API user, I want to**: delete an existing resource
 - **As an API user, I want to**: only be able to change an existing resource if I am authenticated to do so
+- **As an API user, I want to**: read the documentation so I can understand what endpoints are available

 Since this project is open-ended you'll need to write your own more specific user stories once you know what you want to build.